TRIQS/solid_dmft/README.md

 #======START=====

-srun sarus run --mpi --mount=type=bind,source=$SCRATCH,destination=$SCRATCH --mount=type=bind,source=/apps,destination=/apps load/library/triqs-2.1-vasp bash -c "cd $PWD ; python /apps/ethz/eth3/dmatl-theory-git/uni-dmft/uni_dmft.py"
+srun sarus run --mpi --mount=type=bind,source=$SCRATCH,destination=$SCRATCH --mount=type=bind,source=/apps,destination=/apps load/library/triqs-2.1-vasp bash -c "cd $PWD ; python /apps/ethz/eth3/dmatl-theory-git/solid_dmft/solid_dmft.py"
 ```
 thats it.
 This line automatically runs the docker image and executes the
-`uni_dmft.py` script.
+`solid_dmft.py` script.
 Unfortunately the new sarus container enginge does not mounts automatically user directories.
 Therefore, one needs to specify with `--mount` to mount the scratch and apps folder manually.
 Then, one executes in the container bash to first go into the current dir and then executes python and the dmft script.

 ### CSC calculations on daint

 CSC calculations need the parameter `csc = True` and the mandatory parameters from the group `dft`.
-Then, uni-dmft automatically starts VASP on as many cores as specified.
+Then, solid_dmft automatically starts VASP on as many cores as specified.
-Note that VASP runs on cores that are already used by uni-dmft.
+Note that VASP runs on cores that are already used by solid_dmft.
 This minimizes the time that cores are idle while not harming the performance because these two processes are never active at the same time.

 For the latest version in the Dockerfile_MPICH, we need the sarus version >= 1.3.2, which can be loaded from the daint modules as `sarus/1.3.2` but isn't the default version.